An Attempt at Exhausting Oneself

 Georges Perec, Approaches to What? from L’Infra-ordinaire, translated and published in English in Species of Spaces and Other Pieces, 1975.

-Social media has made visible something that was never new but is now undeniable: the need to curate ourselves in digital spaces that function simultaneously as reflection and alternative to so-called “real” life (IRL).
-Michel Foucault and Judith Butler understood this long before Instagram—the performative nature of identity itself.
-Yet what digital platforms have done is made this performance explicit, almost mandatory, while simultaneously promising us that technology will help us know ourselves better.
+Social media has made visible something that was never new but is now undeniable: the need to curate ourselves in digital spaces that work both as reflection and alternative to so-called “real” life (IRL).
+Foucault and Butler understood this long before Instagram—the performative nature of identity itself.
+Yet what digital platforms have done is make this performance explicit, almost mandatory, while promising that technology will help us know ourselves better.
 We track our sleep, our heart rate, our running routes.
 We broadcast these metrics as markers of authenticity.
-Strava, Spotify, Apple Health: these platforms blur the line between self-knowledge and public performance.
-In doing so, they affirm a peculiar modern fantasy—that there exists a perfected, knowable, quantifiable version of ourselves worth sharing.
+Strava, Spotify, Apple Health: these platforms blur the line between self-knowledge and public performance, affirming a peculiar modern fantasy—that there exists a perfected, knowable, quantifiable version of ourselves worth sharing.

 Algorithmically curated feeds like TikTok’s — and even ones like Spotify’s and Tinder’s — can connect us with people and ideas that expand our worlds and minds while also making us feel more seen and less alone.
 But they can also make us feel really alienated, misunderstood, and commodified when they use our own data to show a warped version of ourselves.